 How: We administer multiple programs for those who need financial help getting nourishing meals on the table, and also encourage more grocery stores and fresh food retail in their neighborhoods.
 The City works to ensure that New Yorkers are aware of the programs available to them and promotes program participation.

-Under the Bloomberg administration, New York City’s Human Resources Administration (HRA) has made access to food stamps easier through a variety of initiatives including streamlining the application process, improvements in technology, and continued outreach.
+For years, New York City’s Human Resources Administration (HRA) has made access to food stamps easier through a variety of initiatives including streamlining the application process, improvements in technology, and continued outreach.
 One important change to access has been the income resource test waiver that has allowed families to be eligible for food stamps at 130% the poverty rate, and for seniors, 200% the poverty rate.
 Other changes include: the recertification timeline has increased from 6 to 12 months, more than 60 community-based organizations now assist with the application process, and an interactive telephone system to recertify have all been put into place, lifting the burden on working adults to come into the office more often than necessary.

 Apply online for food stamps or find your nearest food stamp office

 Health Bucks are $2 coupons good for fresh fruits and vegetables at all NYC farmers markets and are provided to low-income New Yorkers as a SNAP incentive or through community based organizations.
 Health Bucks is the largest municipal farmer’s market incentive program in the country.
 For every $5 spent in SNAP benefits at the market, beneficiaries receive a $2 Health Bucks coupon, representing a 40% increase in purchasing power.
-As of July 2012, all famers markets in NYC accept Health Bucks.

 Organizations serving low-income New Yorkers can also distribute Health Bucks coupons to support participation in health and nutrition programming and to encourage more residents to shop at farmers markets.